 Sometimes a previous nose surgery needs to be redone because a patient is not happy with the results.
-Generally, revision rhinoplasty is performed to correct the work of an inexperienced surgeon, obtain results that more closely matches a patient’s expectations, or to address a problem that may have developed after surgery.
+In many cases, revision rhinoplasty is performed to correct the work of an inexperienced surgeon.
+Another reason for revision surgery is to obtain results that more closely matches a patient’s expectations.
+Some patients need a revision nose suregery or to address a problem that may have developed after surgery.
 Dr. Peter Abramson and his team of experts at Abramson Facial Plastic Surgery Center in Atlanta, GA can re-sculpt the nose and make patients look as if the primary nose job had never been performed.

 Revision rhinoplasty is typically a much more complex and difficult operation.
 Unlike initial rhinoplasty or nose surgery, revision of a bad nose job or unsatisfactory result after rhinoplasty is a much more difficult operation.
-Scar tissue makes the dissection of the nose much more challenging and cartilage can be very weak and scarce.
-Therefore, revision rhinoplasty requires an extremely skilled and experienced surgeon.
-Dr. Peter Abramson has been performing revision rhinoplasty for over 15 years, is board certified by the American Board of Otolaryngology – head and neck surgery, and is often referred to by other physicians for their patients who have experienced a bad rhinoplasty.
+Scar tissue makes the dissection of the nose much more challenging.
+Over time, cartilage can be very weak and scarce.
+Therefore, secondary nose surgery requires an extremely skilled and experienced surgeon.
+Dr. Peter Abramson has been performing revision rhinoplasty for over 20 years.
+He is board certified by the American Board of Otolaryngology – head and neck surgery, and is often referred to by other physicians for their patients who have experienced a bad rhinoplasty.

 - Artificial or unnatural nasal appearance

 - Asymmetry in the tip, upper third or middle third of the nose

 - Displaced nasal implant or extruding nasal implant

 - Nose is not in balance with the rest of the face